 Measles Requirement: Two (2) doses of love vaccine given at any age, except that the vaccine must have been given on or after the first birthday, in 1968 or later, and without Immune Globulin.
 A second dose of measles vaccine must meet this same requirement, but should not have been given within 30 days of the first dose.
-A history of physician-diagnosed measles is acceptable for establishing immunity, but must be documented by the diagnosing physician.
+A history of physician-diagnosed measles is acceptable for establishing immunity.
+Blood tests which confirm positive antibody levels to both types of measles are also acceptable evidence of immunity.

-Tetanus-Diphtheria Requirement: A booster dose of vaccine given within the past ten (10) years.
-Students can be considered to have completed a primary series earlier in life, unless they state otherwise.
+Tetanus-Diphtheria Requirement: A booster dose of vaccine given within the past ten (10) years after having completed a primary series earlier in life.